-There are currently some 14,000 active mines in the U.S. Before the 1980s, when the uses of asbestos were finally heavily regulated and limited by the federal government, U.S. mines may have been the source of toxic levels of exposure to asbestos cancer.
+As early as the 1920s, scientists were talking about the dangers of asbestos.
+However, it wasn’t until the 1980s that safety regulations concerning the mining and uses of asbestos began to be implemented.
+Both OSHA and MSHA (the Occupational Safety and Health Administration and the Mine Safety and Health Administration) now have regulations designed to protect miners from the dangers of asbestos.
+There are currently some 14,000 active mines in the U.S. Before the 1980s, U.S. mines may have been the source of toxic levels of exposure to asbestos cancer.
 The mining of asbestos itself was especially dangerous, but miners in other kinds of mines have also been at risk of asbestos cancer because of the widespread use of asbestos in mining machinery.

 Asbestos Fibers in the Air

 The danger lies in the nature of asbestos.
-When this fibrous mineral is mined, manipulated, disturbed or deteriorating, its fibers are released into the air, where they can float for hours or days; the fibers are invisible to the naked eye, and may only noticed only when there is a significant cloud of asbestos dust.
+When this fibrous mineral is mined, manipulated, disturbed, or deteriorating, its fibers are released into the air, where they can float for hours or days.
+The fibers of asbestos are invisible to the naked eye and may only be noticed when there is a significant cloud of asbestos dust.
+Because of this, many of those that have been exposed to asbestos mines are unaware of the damage it has done until mesothelioma cancer has reached an advanced stage.

 Mesothelioma Cancer is Fatal

 Mesothelioma cancer, a deadly and incurable cancer, begins when asbestos fibers are inhaled.
-Many miners inhaled asbestos fibers on a regular basis as part of their workday.
-The fibers lodged themselves in the miners' lungs or other internal organs, and the toxic fibers initiated the disease process that results in mesothelioma (cancer of the mesothelium, a membrane that lines the inside of the chest).
+Many miners inhaled asbestos fibers on a regular basis as part of their workday in asbestos mines or through the use of mining machinery.
+The fibers lodged themselves in the miners’ lungs or other internal organs, and the toxic fibers initiated the disease process that results in mesothelioma (cancer of the mesothelium, a membrane that lines the inside of the chest).

 Decades After the Asbestos Exposure

-The "incubation" time for mesothelioma is decades.
-The symptoms don't show up until about 10 to 50 years after the start of the asbestos exposure.
+The “incubation” time for mesothelioma is decades.
+The symptoms don’t show up until about 10 to 50 years after the initial contact with the substance due to asbestos mining or other means of exposure.

 Learn More about Mesothelioma Cancer

-To learn more about the mesothelioma resources available to you, contact mesothelioma treatment center online today.
-The miners who have brought so much to our economy should not be spending the latter years of their lives struggling with asbestos cancer diseases.
+To learn more about the mesothelioma resources available to you, contact Mesothelioma Treatment Centers online today.
+The miners who have brought so much to our economy should not be spending the latter years of their lives struggling with asbestos cancer diseases caused by asbestos mining.